alexcpn/golang_grpc_example/README.md

 Also added https://github.com/pseudomuto/protoc-gen-doc to generate better documentation for proto files

-# To build
+# To build in local machine

-In a (linux) machine wich has Go installed > 1.12 and make installed (and GOPATH set) cd to root directory and run make
+In a (linux) machine wich has Go installed > 1.12 and
+cd to root directory and run 'make all'

+# To build in container
+If you just have make installed and don't have any other dependency you can build the same output in a Docker container
+Instead of make all, run 'make docker-make'

+# To build A Docker Container

+If you need to build a slim Docker container with Go GRPD run 'make docker-build'

 # To Test
 cd to integration_test  and run 'go test'